projf/display_controller/README.md

 * `H_RES` - horizontal test card resolution in pixels
 * `V_RES` - vertical test card resolution in lines

+## TMDS Encoder Model
+The display controller includes a simple [Python model](/display/model/tmds.py) to help with TMDS encoder development.

+There are two steps to TMDS encoding: X(N)ORing the bit together to minimise transitions, and keeping the overall number of 1s and 0s similar to ensure DC balance.
+The first step depends only on the current input data, so is easy to test.
+However, balancing depends on the previous values, which makes testing harder.
+The Python model provides a point of reference and easy way to experiment with the encoder design.

+Python output:

+    30: XNOR(2, 0, A1) [...] -> [0, 0, 0, 0, 0, 1, 0, 1, 0] -> [...]
+    31: XNOR(6, 4, B1) [...] -> [1, 1, 1, 1, 1, 0, 1, 0, 0] -> [...]
+    32: XOR (3, 0, A0) [...] -> [0, 0, 0, 0, 0, 1, 1, 1, 1] -> [...]

+Verilog output:

+    30 010100000   2,   0, A1
+    31 001011111   6,   4, B1
+    32 111100000   3,   0, A0

+_NB.
+The Python binary values are LSB first, whereas the Verilog $display is MSB first._

 ## Porting
 We strive to create generic HDL designs where possible, however vendor specific components are critical to certain functionality, such as high-speed clock generation.
 The display controller uses three Xilinx-specific components: all display options use the `MMCM` for clock generation, while TMDS encoding on the FPGA requires `OSERDESE2` and `OBUFDS`.
 Versions for other manufacturers will be added in due course, but in the meantime the following advice should help with porting: